Contact vs Contactless CAC Readers: A Complete Guide

 • ACS ACR38U

-Contactless readers use radio frequency (RF) technology to communicate with your card without physical contact.
-You tap or hold your CAC near the reader, and it reads the card through electromagnetic induction.
+Contactless readers use radio frequency technology to communicate with your card without physical contact.
+You tap or hold your CAC near the reader, and it reads through electromagnetic induction.

 • HID Omnikey 5427 CK